The Land Before Time

-The Land Before Time is an American animated film series and media franchise created by Judy Freudberg and Tony Geiss, distributed by Universal Pictures and centered on dinosaurs.
-The series began in 1988 with the eponymous The Land Before Time, directed and produced by Don Bluth and executive produced by George Lucas and Steven Spielberg.
-It was followed by 13 direct-to-video musical sequels, a TV series, video games, soundtracks, and related merchandising.
-Neither the sequels nor the series involve the participation of Bluth, Lucas, or Spielberg.
-All 14 films were released as a Complete Collection DVD set on June 14, 2016.
+The Land Before Time is a franchise consisting of American animated adventure family films centered around dinosaurs, including a theatrical movie, various straight-to-home video sequels, and a spin-off TV series.
+Based on an original story by Judy Freudberg and Tony Geiss and distributed by Universal Pictures, the franchise began in 1988 with the eponymous film, directed and produced by Don Bluth and executive produced by George Lucas and Steven Spielberg.
+Its success spawned an additional thirteen direct-to-video musical sequels before expanding into other media including video games, soundtracks, and related merchandising.
+Notably, the additional movies and TV show did not include the collaborative participation of Bluth, Lucas, nor Spielberg.

+The 14 films were released as a Complete Collection DVD set on June 14, 2016.

 Plot

-The films follow a friendship of a group of young ornithodirans (four dinosaurs and a pterosaur) named Littlefoot (Apatosaurus), Cera (Triceratops), Ducky (Saurolophus), Petrie (Pteranodon), and Spike (Stegosaurus).
-After finding the Great Valley, they raise a carnivorous baby, (a Tyrannosaurus, whom they name Chomper), survive a drought and a cold snap, and witness a solar eclipse.
-Throughout all the films, they embark upon adventures, learning lessons about life and friendship along the way.
+The films follow the friendship of a group of young reptiles (four dinosaurs and a pterosaur) named Littlefoot (a male Apatosaurus), Cera (a female Triceratops), Ducky (a female Saurolophus), Petrie (a male Pteranodon), and Spike (a male Stegosaurus).
+After finding the Great Valley, they raise a carnivorous baby (a male Tyrannosaurus whom they name Chomper), survive a drought, a cold snap, and witness a solar eclipse.
+Throughout the films they embark on adventures, learning lessons about life, teamwork, and friendship along the way.